Stand up for the facts!

 • Abrams told the Atlanta Journal-Constitution in an article published April 1 that critics of Georgia’s new law shouldn’t rush to boycott "yet."
 Instead, she said corporations should publicly condemn the law, invest in voting rights expansion and support federal legislation.

-The Journal-Constitution reporter, Greg Bluestein, later tweeted that Abrams spoke to an MLB senior adviser "and ‘strongly’ urged the league to keep the All-Star game in Atlanta before the decision to yank the event."
-A spokesperson for Major League Baseball offered a similar characterization of the call to PolitiFact at the time.
+The Journal-Constitution reporter, Greg Bluestein, later tweeted that Abrams spoke to a Major League Baseball senior adviser "and ‘strongly’ urged the league to keep the All-Star game in Atlanta before the decision to yank the event."
+A Major League Baseball spokesperson offered a similar characterization of the call to PolitiFact at the time.

 • After the announcement that the game was being moved, Abrams said, "As I have stated, I respect boycotts, although I don’t want to see Georgia families hurt by lost events and jobs."
 She also said that "as other events, productions and businesses weigh whether to patronize Georgia, I urge those who can to come and speak out, and I urge those who are here to stay and fight, and to stay and vote."